ekiefl/pooltool/docs/contributing/index.md

 ## Code of Conduct

-Pooltool has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](code_of_conduct.md) so that you can understand what actions will and will not be tolerated.
+Pooltool has adopted a [Code of Conduct](./code_of_conduct.md) that we expect project participants to adhere to.
+Please read it to learn what actions will and will not be tolerated.

 ## License